mtdvio/every-programmer-should-know/README.md

-# Every Developer Should Know :thinking:
+# Every Programmer Should Know :thinking:
 A collection of (mostly) technical things every software developer should know.
 Highly opinionated :bomb:.
 Not backed by science.
 Comes in no particular order :recycle: